Ravindi2022/Traveling-Infant-Incubator-/README.md

 Data was collected and transmitted to a mobile application developed using Blynk, providing real-time monitoring for medical staff and caregivers.
-An alert system was integrated to notify ambulance drivers and staff of any deviations from safe parameters, prompting immediate action if necessary
+An alert system was integrated to notify ambulance drivers and staff of any deviations from safe parameters, prompting immediate action if necessary.
 <br><br>

 <p align="center">